 Calling next is a well-known strategy used in almost every euchre game.
-Reverse next is a lesser known strategy, but it is equally important and just as powerful.
-It's just another tool in a euchre player's arsenal of tricks.
-Keep in mind that winning at euchre takes a combination of skill and luck and the use of the proper technique.
+Reverse next is a lesser-known strategy, but it is equally important and just as powerful.
+It is just one more tool in a euchre player's arsenal of tricks.
+Keep in mind, winning at euchre takes a combination of skill and luck and the use of the proper technique.

-Just like next, reverse next is a strategy used in the second round of bidding.
-But whereas next is used by the non-dealing team, reverse next is used by the dealer's partner.
+Just like next, reverse next is a strategy used in the second round of trump naming.
+However, whereas next is used by the non-dealing team, reverse next is used by the dealer's partner.
 Following the same logic as the next call, it assumes the dealer and his partner hold a strong suit in the color opposite to that of the turned down card.
-So if the dealer turns down hearts, and 1st seat passes, dealer's partner would call a black suit.
+Therefore, if the dealer turns down hearts, and the first seat passes, dealer's partner would call a black suit.

 The minimum cards one should hold for this bid to work sufficiently well is a king and a nine suited in the opposite color of the turned down card.
-Although not necessary, an off suit ace dramatically increases the chances of success.
-But pay attention to the score and use your best judgment, because as with a next call, there are times in euchre where most general principles will have exceptions and the possibility of a euchre remains.
+Although not necessary, an off-suit ace will dramatically increase the chance of success.
+Nevertheless, pay attention to the score and use your best judgment, because as with a next call, there are times where most general principles will have the possibility of a euchre.

 East starts by leading the king of spades.
 I play my ace, West and North follow suit.
 We now have our first trick.